 A total of 39 bird species were recorded within the Site and its surroundings during the winter bird surveys, of which 18 were classified as 'priority species'.
 These comprised: black-headed gull; common gull; dunnock; fieldfare; greenfinch; greylag goose; house sparrow; lesser redpoll; linnet; meadow pipit; mistle thrush; skylark; song thrush; starling; woodcock; woodpigeon; wren; and yellowhammer.
 Based upon the range of species recorded, the Site is considered to be of 'Local' ecological importance for wintering birds.

-- 4.1 Thirty-nine bird species were recorded on-site during the wintering bird surveys including 18 species of conservation significance. - 4.2 Breeding bird surveys are due to be undertaken at the Site in 2024.
+4.1 Thirty-nine bird species were recorded on-site during the wintering bird surveys including 18 species of conservation significance.